-A Representative may fully participate in the Conduct Procedures only to the extent afforded to the Respondent or Complainant he/she represents.
+A Representative may fully participate in the Conduct Procedures only to the extent afforded to the Respondent or Complainant they represent.
 The Representative may not unreasonably delay, disrupt, or otherwise interfere with the Conduct Procedures.
+A Representative may not be called as a witness.